thvinhtruong/meChain/README.md

-# meChain is an event-driven, asynchronous, distributed, and decentralized Blockchain system.
+# meChain

 ## What is meChain?
-- We reduce the complexity of Blockchain technology by providing a simple and easy-to-use API.
+- meChain is an event-driven, asynchronous, distributed, and decentralized Blockchain system.
+We reduce the complexity of Blockchain technology by providing a simple and easy-to-use API.
 Native blockchain may not have smart contracts, but meChain we provide event handler as smart contract.
 We build based on event from node of a P2P socket io network.
 Hence, feel free to contribute to the repo to make this open source better.
 We aim at creating a library with blockchain support to help attach this technology to current digital products.

 ## How to contribute?
 - Fork the repo